elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/garbage-collection.md

 ---

-### Explain, how the internal JavaScript garbage collector algorithm works?
+### Explain how the internal JavaScript garbage collector algorithm works?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong><br /><br />
-  <strong>The following “garbage collection” steps are regularly performed:</strong><br /><br />
+  <strong>The following "garbage collection" steps get regularly performed:</strong><br /><br />
   <ol>
-    <li>The garbage collector takes roots and “marks” (remembers) them.</li>
+    <li>The garbage collector takes roots and "marks" (remembers) them.</li>
-    <li>Then it visits and “marks” all references from them.</li>
+    <li>Then it visits and "marks" all references from them.</li>
     <li>Then it visits marked objects and marks their references.
-All visited objects are remembered, so as not to visit the same object twice in the future.</li>
+All visited objects get remembered so as not to visit the same object twice in the future.</li>
-    <li>…And so on until every reachable (from the roots) reference are visited.</li>
+    <li>And so on until every reachable (from the roots) reference is visited.</li>
-    <li>All objects except marked ones are removed.</li>
+    <li>All objects except marked ones get removed.</li>
   </ol>
 </div>
   </div>